AleksandarIvezic/Cake-Factory/README.md

 # Capstone project: Cake-Factory

-> The goal of this project is to build a Online web store for selling cakes that will have home and search page available on mobile and big screen
+> The goal of this project is to build an online web store for selling cakes that will have home and search page available on mobile and big screen

 ![screenshot](./Screenshot-CakeFactory.png)

-The Capstone instructions requires that our website has at least two pages:
+The Capstone instructions require that our website has at least two pages:
-  1. Main page with the link to the Search results page
+  1. Main page with the link to the search results page
   2. Search results page

 And it should be responsive in two screen sizes: